Listen to the recording of the 2015 Women Transforming the City session, presented as part of the 2015 M Pavilion program.

-Join us for a Thursday-night discussion at the M Pavilion about the history of women shaping the Australian city – its buildings, spaces, and social and political agendas.
-Led by Parlour, the evening’s panellists –urbanist Jane Jose, architectural historian Karen Burns, social historian Renate Howe, architect Shelley Penn and chair Justine Clark – will explore the powerful roles women have played as activists, architects, planners, philanthropists, policy makers, politicians and writers.
+A discussion at the M Pavilion about the history of women shaping the Australian city – its buildings, spaces, and social and political agendas was held on October 15, 2015.
+The panellists – urbanist Jane Jose, architectural historian Karen Burns, social historian Renate Howe, architect Shelley Penn and chair Justine Clark – explored the powerful roles women have played as activists, architects, planners, philanthropists, policy makers, politicians and writers.
 Roles which have indelibly shaped the spaces, places and policies of the Australian city and, by extension, formed what it means to live in Australia today.

-Our speakers will start by speaking briefly to one image that elucidates a particular instance in which women have transformed the city.
+Our speakers began by speaking briefly to one image that elucidates a particular instance in which women have transformed the city.
 You can see the images here.

 Jane is an urbanist and cultural activist, with decades of experience in writing, shaping and informing policy to make great public places in cities across Australia.
 Jane is currently Chief Executive of the Sydney Community Foundation.
 Previous roles include Deputy Lord Mayor of Adelaide, newspaper columnist and writer about urban life, and City Strategist for the City of Sydney.
 Jane’s book Places Women Make, forthcoming from Wakefield Press, tells stories about women’s contribution to making great places in Australian cities.